rajhasani/OverTheWire_Bandit/OverTheWire_Krypton/README.md

-This folder is a level-by-level write-up of OverTheWire's Krypton wargame.
+This folder is a level-by-level write-up of OverTheWire's Krypton wargame, intended to give hands on experience with cryptography and cryptanalysis.
+The levels progress from classic ciphers, to modern, easy to harder.

 The guide and instructions for each level can be accessed at https://overthewire.org/wargames/krypton/